GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ## Training set -0.05493963
 ```

-Actually, the arima comes with d = 0 whic means that the data values is not differentiated (which is a tough choice).
+Actually, the ARIMA model comes with d = 0 which means that the data values are not differentiated (which is a tough choice).

-To better estimate the quality of the ARIMA, we can use some diagnostic plots:
+To better estimate the quality of the ARIMA model, we can use some diagnostic plots:

 ```r
 tsdiag(arima_ns)